Slovenia: Ethnic structure

+(1.8%), Bosniaks (1.6%), Muslims (0.5%), Bosnians (0.4%), Hungarians (0.3%), Albanians (0.3%) and Roma (0.2%).
+Other ethnic groups in Slovenia include Macedonians, Italians, Montenegrins and Germans.

 Urbanisation

 Depending on definition, between 65% and 79% of people live in wider urban areas.
 According to OECD definition of rural areas none of the Slovene statistical regions is mostly urbanised, meaning that 15% or less of the population lives in rural communities.
 According to this definition statistical regions are classified: